YeonjinYun/yy374/AguaClara_Interactive_Tutorial.md

 Hello Yeonjin!!
 You are my favorite teammate <3 - Cheer Tsang

+Yeah math professors are meanies sometimes but that's okay ur just 2 kool 4 him lol cant wait to work with you guys this semester!!!
+Have a nice fall breakkkkk - Canaan Delgado

 2. Have you other team members create a portal for you to join.
 In their Markdown file, write them something encouraging, and sign your name.

+I did it

 # GitHub Basics
 Congratulations!
 You've completed this interactive tutorial.
 Now all you need to do is save your work and put it on your personal repository.
 Toggle the Git Tab using `Cntrl + Shift + 9`.